 Most of our clients are individuals, but we also work with couples, sibling and family groups, even friends who are having difficulties in their relationship.
-Whatever your circumstances, it can help to talk to someone independent, who is not emotionally involved.
+Whatever your circumstances, it can help to talk to someone independent; someone who is not emotionally involved.

 What issues do people bring?

-People seek support from a counsellor for a whole host of reasons.
+People seek support from a counsellor for many reasons.
 Some come with a specific issue.
 Others because they know something isn’t working for them, even if they don’t know exactly what it is.
 Some people come in a crisis.
-Others use therapy as one of the tools in their toolbox for working through life.
+Others use therapy as one tool in their toolbox for working through life.